Trauma Center: New Blood: Audio

 The music for New Blood was composed by Kenichi Tsuchiya and Atsushi Kitajoh.
 Tsuchiya, whose previous work included the Persona and Growlanser series, had worked on the Trauma Center series since the first game.
 Kitajoh was a newcomer to Trauma Center, whose previous notable work had been contributions to the soundtrack of Persona 3 FES.
 Several tracks were scored to reflect the personalities of certain characters.
 There were also tracks that used remixes of themes used in earlier Trauma Center games.
 During the music writing process, Kitajoh did several arrangements without consulting Tsuchiya, something he was used to with the general Atlus Sound Team.
 Tsuchiya remembered the music writing process as stressful but rewarding.
 The soundtrack was recorded at a studio on Yoyogi.

 One of Kanada's wishes for New Blood was to include full voice acting in the game's story, something they could not do for Second Opinion or the original Trauma Center.
 Casting voice actors began before the character designs had been finalized, and in some cases an actor's performance influenced the design of their character portrait in story scenes.
 A few voice actors needed to take on multiple roles during a single recording session.
 A returning voice actor from Second Opinion was Takayuki Kondō, who had provided the voice for Derek Stiles.
 The Atlus team used their experience from voice recording for Second Opinion when handling recording sessions for New Blood.

 Release

 New Blood was announced at the 2007 Electronic Entertainment Expo as one of Atlus's upcoming titles for that year.
 The game was localised into English by Atlus USA.
 While initially planned for simultaneous release in North America and Japan, the game was released first in North America on November 20, 2007.
 The English dub was handled by PCP Productions, who had worked with Atlus on the other Trauma Center titles.
 In Japan, the game was released on January 17, 2008 by Atlus.
 The game was supplemented in the region by a guidebook in January 2008, and a soundtrack album published by Tye Entertainment in February of the same year.
+The album was reissued digitally on streaming platforms in December 2025, the series' 20th anniversary.
 In Europe, the game was published by Nintendo on November 7.
 It was published in Australia on January 22, 2009.